Georg Bätzing

-Georg Bätzing (born 13 April 1961) is a German Catholic prelate who has served as Bishop of Limburg since 2016 and chairman of the German Bishops' Conference since March 2020.
+Georg Bätzing (born 13 April 1961) is a German Catholic prelate who has served as Bishop of Limburg since 2016 and chairman of the German Bishops' Conference from March 2020 to February 2026.

+He is known for his progressive views and heading the Bishops' Conference during the controversial Synodal Way conferences and its subsequent reform plan.

 Early life and career

 Bätzing was born in Kirchen and grew up in Niederfischbach.
-He was an altar boy, sang in the church choir and served as an organist there.
+He was an altar boy, sang in the church choir, and served as an organist there.
 After his Abitur, he entered the major seminary of the Diocese of Trier.
 He studied theology and philosophy at Trier University and Freiburg University, graduating in 1985.

-As deacon he was assigned to Sankt Wendel.
+As a deacon, he was assigned to Sankt Wendel.
 He was ordained a priest in Trier on 18 July 1987 by Bishop Hermann Josef Spital.
 He worked as assistant priest (Kaplan) at the pilgrimage church Maria Heimsuchung in Klausen and in the parish of St. Josef in Koblenz until 1990.
 He then was vice-rector (Subregens) of the Trier major seminary until 1996.
 That same year he received his doctorate and became rector (Regens) of the seminary.
 One of his functions was the organization of the Heilig-Rock-Wallfahrt in Trier in 2012, a pilgrimage to the most important relic of the Trier Cathedral, the seamless robe of Jesus, which was displayed in the cathedral from 13 April 2012 for the first time since 1996.

 On 1 November 2012, Bätzing was appointed vicar general of the Diocese of Trier.

 Bishop

 In 2016, he was elected by the Limburg Cathedral chapter (Domkapitel) to succeed Franz-Peter Tebartz-van Elst as bishop of Limburg.
-He was appointed by Pope Francis on 1 July 2016.
+Bätzing's appointment as bishop by Pope Francis was later announced on 1 July 2016.
 He was consecrated by Archbishop Rainer Woelki of Cologne on 18 September 2016.

-Since 3 March 2020, Bätzing has been chairman of the German Bishops' Conference.
+From 2020 to 2026, Bätzing was the chairman of the German Bishops' Conference.

-In May 2023 Cardinal Parolin, Cardinal Ouellet and Cardinal Ladaria Ferrer wrote a letter to Batzing as chairman of the German Bishops on the Synodal Way.
+In May 2023, Cardinals Pietro Parolin, Marc Ouellet, and Luis Ladaria Ferrer wrote a letter to Bätzing as chairman of the German Bishops on the Synodal Way.
 It stated that the German bishops "are not empowered to create a governing or decision-making synodal assembly" made up of clergy and laity.